flybywiresim/docs/docs/pilots-corner/beginner-guide/preparing-mcdu.md

 * Using the keypad type in `60` and press LSK4R

 !!! tip "What is Flex Temp?"
-    Flex temp is entered into the MCDU enabling the computer to use the pilot specified air temperature to allow for take-off thrust that is less than TOGA but not less than MCT.
-This is a method of creating cost savings by decreasing engine wear resulting in reduced overhaul and fuel costs.
+    Flex temp is entered into the MCDU enabling the computer to use the pilot specified air temperature to allow for take-off thrust that is less than TOGA but not less than CLB.
+This is a method of creating cost savings by increasing engine life resulting in reduced overhaul and fuel costs.
 This value is normally calculated via a pilot's company EFB or other tools.

-    Unfortunately, A320neo performance data for FLEX temp performance calculators alongside other various tools are not publicly available and guarded by Airbus.
+    Unfortunately, A320neo performance data for FLEX temp performance calculators alongside other various tools are not publicly available and are guarded by Airbus.
 For the purposes of simulation, it's important to note the following:

     {==

-    Usable Flex temps are current OAT if it is higher than 45C to 70C.
+    Typically, Flex temps are above ISA+29C (44C at sea level) and above current temp, but no higher than ISA+55C (70 C at sea level).
+Usable Flex temps are from 45 C (or current OAT if it is higher) to 70 C.

     Additionally, a decent rule of thumb for simulation purposes is to use a lower number if heavy or on a short runway and higher for the opposite.